myrmex-org/myrmex/CONTRIBUTE.md

 *   Follow the ROADMAP.md file for priorities and task t-shirt sizing
 *   Update the specs and docs along with the code
 *   Write / rewrite ES6 code
-*   Follow the rules of the .jshint.rc and mdastrc files
+*   Follow the rules of the .jshint.rc and .mdastrc files
-*   Respect case: ConstructorFunctionName, instanceName, functionName, node-module-name
+*   Respect convention for case: ConstructorFunctionName, instanceName, functionName, node-module-name
 *   Code coverage objective: 80%

 Setup dev environment